Lorilandly/DFS/README.md

 This file details the contents of the initial Lab 3 code repository and how to use it.

+### Documentation

+Compile the document by running `make docs`.
+Document size is large, does not fit in GradeScope submission.

+Check `target/doc/` for all documentations including failure senarios and more.

 ### Getting started

 The codebase for this lab is independent of the previous labs.
 If you used Java for the previous labs,